danieljprice/phantom/docs/getting-started/gitinfo.rst

 Getting your first copy
 -----------------------

-Once you have a GitHub account, you must create your own :doc:`fork <fork>`.
+Once you have a GitHub account, you must create your own :doc:`fork </developer-guide/fork>`.
 This is done using the “fork” button (the big button on top right of the repo page).
 You can then clone your fork to your computer::